-It may be appropriate to have your tear ducts closed.
+- Closing your tear ducts.
 If your chronic dry eye doesn’t respond to traditional methods, your doctor may recommend this procedure to partially or completely plug your tear ducts.
 The idea is that tears will stay in your eyes longer if there is nowhere for them to drain.
 Punctal plugs are made of silicone and are removable.

-You may find relief from chronic dry eyes by wearing scleral or bandage contact lenses.
+- Special contacts.
+You may find relief from chronic dry eye by wearing scleral or bandage contact lenses.
 These special contacts are designed to protect the surface of your eye and prevent moisture from escaping.
 This option is helpful if your chronic dry eye is caused mainly by losing tears too quickly.

-There are several natural alternatives that may help chronic dry eye.
+There are several natural treatments that may help chronic dry eye.
+Examples include:

-- A warm, wet cloth held over your eyes for five minutes may reduce dry eye symptoms.
+- A warm, wet cloth.
+Hold this over your eyes for five minutes to reduce dry eye symptoms.

-There are some at-home treatments that may improve your chronic dry eye symptoms.
-These include
+There are some at-home changes you can make that may improve your chronic dry eye symptoms.
+These include:

 - wearing sunglasses with side shields to prevent tears from evaporating